PeterAkande/PeterAkande/README.md

 - 👋 Hi, I’m @PeterAkande
-- 👀 I’m interested in Mobile Application Development and Rest Api development
+- 👀 I’m interested in Mobile Applications and Backend development
 - 🌱 I’m currently learning more on Native Development on Android and Cross Platform App development with Flutter
 - 💞️ I’m looking to collaborate on any cool project.
 - 📫 How to reach me : My social Media Handles are on my Profile.